nuxeo/nuxeo-python-client/README.rst

 Connect to the Nuxeo Platform
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The easiest way to connect to the Nuxeo Platform is the following:
+The easiest way to connect to the Nuxeo Platform with a basic authentication
+is passing a tuple containing the ``username`` and the ``password`` to the
+client, like so:

 .. code:: python

-    from nuxeo import Nuxeo
+    from nuxeo.client import Nuxeo

-    nuxeo = Nuxeo(
+    nuxeo = Nuxeo(auth=('Administrator', 'Administrator'))
-        auth={
-            'username': 'Administrator',
-            'password': 'Administrator'
-        })

 You can then use the ``nuxeo`` object to interact with the Platform.
 If you want
 to use a specific instance, you can specify the ``base_url`` like so: